AdobeDocs/commerce-extensibility/src/pages/starter-kit/reference-app.md

 # Reference Applications

 This page provides developers with a basic understanding of the types of applications they can create with Adobe Commerce integration starter kit.
+Adobe and its partners created these applications using the starter kit and can help you understand how to integrate Adobe Commerce with other systems.

 ## Microsoft Dynamics Finance and Operations Accelerator for Adobe Commerce